akanksha0411/Sorting-Algorithms-in-Python/README.md

 2) Remaining unsorted subarray.

 In every iteration of selection sort, the minimum element from the unsorted subarray is picked and moved to the sorted subarray.

+# Insertion sort Algorithm

+Insertion sort is both faster and well-arguably more simplistic than both bubble sort and selection sort.
+On each loop iteration, insertion sort removes one element from the array.
+It then finds the location where that element belongs within another sorted array and inserts it there.
+It repeats this process until no input elements remain.

+* used when the number of items in the array is less.
+* used when the array is nearly sorted